bone slide

 Got my bone slide this week.
 Watch out for piccies and a review soon.

-recording my cigar box guitar stuff
+Labels: bone slide, cigar box guitar

 I seem to have opened a can of worms by wanting to do some recording.
 A while ago I bought Cakewalk 4 recording software but haven't done anything with it.
 When I recently bought the Akai headrush looping pedal, I got excited enough to want to try my hand at recording.
 Well that led me to wanting/needing a small mixer so I can mix guitar and mic into the Headrush.
 So far so good.
 I also spotted a handy new piece of kit - the Line 6 Back Track.
 This'll plug into a guitar and keep track of anything you play.
 Great for keeping a copy of any good stuff you might knock out which you can save to PC and load into recording software.
 Still doing good.
 So I got everything set up, got a nice little groove going, saved on the Back Track.